-For ten years, the Advanced Instructor Course at the Center for Medical Simulation (CMS) has been helping simulation leaders look inward at their debriefing and faculty development skills to determine what techniques are working and where improvement is needed.
+For over ten years, the Advanced Instructor Course at the Center for Medical Simulation (CMS) has been helping simulation leaders look inward at their debriefing and faculty development skills to determine what techniques are working and where improvement is needed.

 “The heart of the course is creating a structure where people are repeatedly given the chance to confront or explore their own cognitive routine within the context of where they work,” says Jenny Rudolph, PhD, Executive Director of CMS.

 Jenny was a part of the original group that worked together to develop the Advanced Instructor Course at CMS.
 The team, made up of leaders in simulation, education, and organizational behavior, consisted of Robert Simon, PhD; Dan Raemer, PhD; Angela Aristidou, PhD; and Walter Eppich, MD, PhD.
 The first course was offered in 2009 to graduates of CMS’ Comprehensive Instructor Workshop (CIW) and Simulation as a Teaching Tool (SATT) course.
 While the CIW and SATT focus on exploring the frames of others, the Advanced Instructor Course builds upon those skills to help instructors reflect on their own behaviors.

 “Instead of adding extra knowledge, they’re looking at their own ‘software,’ and asking, ‘how well is this software working for me?’
 What parts of the software are awesome or good and what parts are buggy and need a tune-up,” explains Jenny.